awaldow/mermaid-gen/README.md

     * [outputDir] = output path (including file name) for mermaid markdown

 ## Support
 Currently this utility is targeted at EF Core libraries using *ONLY* conventions and *NOT* fluent configuration.
-There are switches for class diagrams and fluent EF Core entity configurations but they do not do anything.
+There are switches for class diagrams and fluent EF Core entity configurations but they do not do anything yet.